 Go With Spindle-Back Chairs

-Spindle-back chairs like the ones in this dining room are a quintessential farmhouse addition.
-The black finish paired with the iron light fixture, and white shiplap is dining-room perfection.
+Dining room chairs in the modern farmhouse style typically incorporate a traditional design construction using sturdy materials like solid wood.
+Spindle-back chairs like the style featured in this space are a quintessential farmhouse addition.
+The black finish is paired with a classic iron dining room light fixture, while white shiplap is used on the walls for a touch of farmhouse perfection.

 Try A Weathered Table

-A great place to source furniture for your farmhouse dining room is local thrift stores and flea markets.
-Seek out pieces that boast natural weathering or try your hand at a DIY project that mimics a similar look.
+This design style is often centered around the table, which can incorporate modern or rustic accents.
+A great place to source your farmhouse dining room table is your local thrift store or flea market.
+Seek out pieces that boast natural weathering, or try your hand at a DIY project that mimics a similar look.

 Strike A Modern Balance

-When redesigning a space, consider striking a balance between trendy elements, like shiplap, subway tile, and floating shelves with farmhouse influences like industrial lighting a reclaimed wood.
+When redesigning your space, consider striking a balance between trendy elements, like shiplap, subway tile, or floating shelves with farmhouse influences like industrial lighting and reclaimed wood.

 Load Up On Textures